 Before you can consider this type of loan, however, you need to find a qualified builder, have your minimum 20 percent down payment, and have the value of the property in its current condition appraised.

-Finally, keep in mind that the property taxes will go up following the renovations because of its new value.
-If you remember all this info and you know where to draw the line, and you can envision the home’s potential, then you are ready to start your journey towards finding the perfect fixer upper.
+Finally, keep in mind that the property taxes will go up following the renovations because of their new value.
+If you remember all this info and you know where to draw the line, and you can envision the home’s potential, then you are ready to start your journey towards finding the perfect fixer-upper.